Consensus Protocol

 # Three Layer Consensus Network

-The TOP Network consensus network is divided into three layers: The Edge Network: All transactions will be sent to edge network before reaching the audit network.
+The TOP AI Network consensus network is divided into three layers: The Edge Network: All transactions will be sent to edge network before reaching the audit network.

 The Audit Network: Consists of audit nodes randomly partitioned into clusters, and handles most of the bandwidth heavy operations such as cross-shard communication, and participate in transaction validation.